usnistgov/OSCAL/README.md

-# OSCAL
-Open Security Controls Assessment Language (OSCAL)
+# Open Security Controls Assessment Language (OSCAL)

 The Cloud First policy established by the U.S. Federal CIO in December 2010, mandates that agencies take full advantage of cloud computing benefits to maximize capacity utilization, improve IT flexibility and responsiveness, and minimize cost.
 By 2012, a subsequent report to Congress showed that more than half of all federal agencies had adopted cloud computing for at least one application.
 The rapid adoption of cloud computing under this mandate is not voiding any of the agencies’ FISMA requirements for adequate security and privacy protection of data.